 Enter a very cheap and effective CRM solution

 Many organizations, whether for profit or not, have Customer Relationship Management (CRM) tools.
 These tools will track accounts, contacts, leads, etc. and can be linked directly to your web analytics.
 That’s right.
 Your web analytics can include information about who is doing what.
 There are many tools that do this natively, however, many non-profit organizations don’t have pockets deep enough to dig in every month for $500 – $2,000.

 Some relatively straightforward technical implementations can tie a unique value tracked in Google Analytics (also free) to a visitor which can be maintained in the CRM tool (we use ZoHo; it has a free version and a more customizable and very affordable paid version).
 Implementation is the hard part, but the results can be well worth the effort.

 This isn’t about breaching privacy by any means; it’s about offering the best possible service and providing the content that matters to your core audience!
 In fact, this is far less invasive than signing up for a points card at your local Shoppers Drug Mart!

 If your organization is looking for deeper and more granular analytics, it is possible!
 If you don’t have a CRM tool, Google Analytics, or both, they do have free versions of each which can be customized to accomplish this.

-See Alex Langshur and Tyler Gibbs speak about CRM-web analytics integration on May 12, 2011.This entry was posted in Blog, Google Analytics Blog, Slider, User Experience, Web Analytics and tagged CRM data, CRM integration, non-profit.
+See Alex Langshur and Tyler Gibbs speak about CRM-web analytics integration on May 12, 2011.This entry was posted in Technology, Blog, Google Analytics Blog, Slider, User Experience, Web Analytics and tagged CRM data, CRM integration, non-profit.
 Bookmark the permalink.